miekg/skydns2/README.md

 SkyDNS supports storing values which are specific for that instance of SkyDNS.

-This can be useful when you have SkyDNS running on each host and want to store values that are specific for host.
+This can be useful when you have SkyDNS running on each host and want to store values that are specific for that host.
 For example the public IP-address of the host or the IP-address on the tenant network.

 To do that you need to specify a unique value for that host with `-local`.
 A good unique value for that would be to use a tool like `uuidgen` to generate an UUID.

-That unique value is used to store the values seperately from the normal values.
+That unique value is used as a path in etcd to store the values separately from the normal values.
 It is still stored in the etcd backend so a restart of SkyDNS with the same unique value will give it access to the old data.

     % skydns -local public.addresses.skydns.local